AbsaOSS/spline/README.md

 -   [Spline Paper](https://github.com/AbsaOSS/spline/releases/download/release%2F0.2.7/Spline_paper_IEEE_2018.pdf)

-Spline currently supports Spark 2.2+, but in older versions (especially 2.2) lineage information provided by spark is limited.
+Spline is aimed to be used with Spark 2.3+ but also provides limited support for Spark 2.2.

 ## Motivation